odoo/documentation/content/developer/reference/user_interface/view_architecture.rst

   when the list view is grouped, automatically open the first level of groups if set to true.
 (Warning: It may be slow depending on the number of groups)

+:open_form_view:
+  boolean_ (default: ``False``)

+  display a button at the end of each records to open the record in a form view.
+  Only useful when the view is editable.

 Possible children elements of the list view are: ``button``, ``field``, ``groupby``, ``header`` or ``control``